jacoblam121/LB-Tournament-Arc/high level overview.md

 ### **ADDENDUM B: The Leaderboard Event System**

+CHANGE FROM THIS OVERVIEW: WEEKLY RESET WILL BE DONE MANUALLY, NOT AUTOMATICALLY

 This addendum provides a complete specification for events with the `scoring_type` of 'Leaderboard'.
 These events are asynchronous, performance-based competitions (e.g., Tetris high score, 40L Sprint time, 1-mile run time) where players compete against a metric rather than each other directly.

 ### **1. The Core Philosophy**